rakyll/drive/README.md

 * It needs to read your mind to understand your priorities.
 Which file you need most?
 It needs to read your mind to foresee your future actions.
 I'm editing a file, and saving the changes time to time.
 Why not to wait until I feel confident enough to commit the changes to the remote resource?

-`drive` is not a sync deamon, it provides:
+`drive` is not a sync daemon, it provides:

 * Upstreaming and downstreaming.
 Unlike a sync command, we provide pull and push actions.
 User has opportunity to decide what to do with their local copy and when.
 Do some changes, either push it to remote or revert it to the remote version.
 Perform these actions with user prompt.